Top Bird Names

 Close-up of a Bird electric scooter with visible Bird branding on the scooter body.

 The electric scooter company Bird, formally Bird Global, used 'Bird' as its brand name throughout its corporate communications, even in headlines like 'Bird files for bankruptcy.'
 That 'Bird' is a proper noun because it refers to one specific company, not the concept of birds in general.
 The same logic applies to apps and game titles: 'Flappy Bird' capitalizes 'Bird' because it's part of a trademarked game title, and 'Birda,' the birding app, stylizes its name with a capital B as a branding choice.
+Coverage of the app name uses “Bird”/“Birda” as a stylized brand, which shows capitalization can change with branding rather than with grammatical “bird” meaning “Birda” as a stylized app brand.

 Titles and headlines